SAMPLE CHAPTER EXCERPTS FROM

 Eileen

 I always do the math.
-That woman in the produce aisle looks about six months pregnant, and her son looks about twenty-two months old, which means he would have been maybe sixteen months old when she got pregnant with his little brother or sister, and he’ll be at least two when the baby is born.
+The woman in the produce aisle looks about six months pregnant, and her son looks about twenty-two months old, which means he would have been maybe sixteen months old when she got pregnant with his little brother or sister, and he’ll be at least two when the baby is born.
 She looks like she’s in her mid-twenties.
 I compare my story: I was thirty-four during my first pregnancy, and my first two children would have been less than a year and a half apart.
-I breathe a little sigh of relief at the differences.
+I breathe a sigh of relief at the differences.

 THIRD CHILD